 Continue uphill and at the top bear left, then left again at the "Y".
 On the left, piles of rock surround a shallow mine pit.
 Continue up to the top and turn left onto a woods road.
 On the left, a chain link fence surrounds a "hoisting shaft," the primary means of raising the ore out of the mine.
 Walk around it to where you can get a good look into its black depths.
 Of course, soil erosion has scoured out its perimeter.
 On the way back to the trail, check out the open pit surrounded by short ridges of angular rock known as "tailings."
 Tailings were typically piled outside an open pit then hauled away, but for some reason this was not.
 Native surface stone here is generally rounded and smoothed over time; tailings rock was blasted and angular.

 The farther southwest you hike, the more open pits you'll see because they sunk further underground as they went northeast.
-Back to the path, head uphill until just when you've run out of breath (you've climbed about 200 feet) About 30 feet in on the left, the Painter Shaft, strung with barbed wire, was probably another hoisting shaft.
+Back to the path, head uphill until just when you've run out of breath.
+(You've climbed about 200 feet.).
+About thirty feet in on the left, the Painter Shaft, strung with barbed wire, was probably another hoisting shaft.
 The Elizabeth Mine had many shafts to bring up the ore over different periods of time.

 Back to the trail and the top of the hill...
 You are now entering Mount Hope Historical Park, a Morris County park.
 On the right, a line of open pits appears.
 (This is also the beginning of the White Trail that leads down to the Richards Mine, connected to the Elizabeth by a tunnel.)
 The shallow pits undulate over and down the southwest side of the hill perfect for outcrops.
 Mike Hetman, iron mine aficionado, thinks the first one may have been an exploratory shaft.
 Walk across them, over a natural bridge, to get a good view.
 A Morris County park map says the pits are 1850s' shafts dug to explore the Richard Mine.
 "Nature has reclaimed it.
 If there was an entrance in there, it's buried under the soil," says Hetman of the leaf and soil-covered pit.

 One indication of a pit or a shaft, says Hetman, is a structure with big bolts that once supported a headframe that hoisted buckets of ore up out of the shaft.
 Here, they've mostly all rotted away, but a few remain.
-Headframes looked like cranes and ranged from 25 feet high in the early 1900s to over 100 feet 40 years later.
+Headframes looked like cranes and ranged from twenty-five feet high in the early 1900s to over one hundred feet forty years later.

 Head back the way you came, but instead of crossing the Mineral Railroad bed, stay on the path, pass the adit, and make a sharp, angled-back left up on a wide path toward the parking lot.